viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

 These filters can be of two kind :

 - **Query filters** : can be used to mutate the query before its processing by the service
-- **Response filters** : can be used to mutate the result generated after processing of the query by the service
+- **Response filters** : can be used to mutate the response generated after processing of the query by the service

 In order to define a service filter, you have to :